OBenner/data-engineering-interview-questions/avro.md

 ## Explain some disadvantages of Avro.
 Cons of Avro are:
-+ It is must to use .NET 4.5, in the case of C# Avro, to make the best use of it.
++ It must use .NET 4.5, in the case of C# Avro, to make the best use of it.
 + Potentially slower serialization.
 + In order to read/write data, need a schema.